Mikaela/mikaela.github.io/pages/external/identifying.html.md

 ### Generating the certificate

-Open terminal and run this command and replae YOURNICKNAMEHERE.pem with your nickname or something else which makes you know what it is (**DO NOT SET PASSWORD FOR IT OR YOUR CLIENT MIGHT NOT BE ABLE TO USE IT**):
+Open terminal and run this command and replace YOURNICKNAMEHERE.pem with your nickname or something else which makes you know what it is (**DO NOT SET PASSWORD FOR IT OR YOUR CLIENT MIGHT NOT BE ABLE TO USE IT**):